hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/633_iv_sharat_chakravarty.md

 Swamiji: Why not?
 Is not our idea of truth also a relative one, varying in relation to time, place, and person?
 Hence all observances have their utility, relatively to the varying qualifications in men.
-It is just as Shri Ramakrishna used to say, that the mother cooks Polâo and Kâlia (rich dishes) for one son, and sago for another.
+It is just as Shri Ramakrishna used to say, that the mother cooks Polāo and Kālia (rich dishes) for one son, and sago for another.

 Now the disciple understood at last and kept quiet.
 Meanwhile the